RajaJaganathan/angularjs-best-practices/README.md

 11. Use one way binding when ever possible.

 12. Setup environment variable like devlopment production configuration path,mode by using gulp-ng-constants plugin

+13. Use Angular Batarang and ng-inspector browser plugin for improve our development productivity.